September 26, 2023

 There are plenty of bakeries, pubs and cafes to warm up afterwards.

-Planning a walking holiday in the Cotswolds?
-To see the very best that the area has to offer on foot, check out our range of guided and self-guided walking tours.
+Planning a winter walking tour in the Cotswolds, take a look at our 5-day-, 4-night tour.
+Or to see the very best that the area has to offer on foot at other times of the year, check out our range of guided and self-guided walking tours.